Raising Bright Sparks – how to recognize, support and extend our brightest kids.

 The way in which a child’s strengths, abilities and gifts are identified, challenged and nurtured by parents and teachers will largely determine whether a child develops skills and talents.

 About the author: Michele Juratowitch is Director of Clearing Skies, provides counselling and programs for gifted children, professional development for teachers and workshops for parents.
 Michele was awarded a Churchill Fellowship and is co-author of Make a Twist, a new curriculum differentiation resource for students.
 Would you like to know more?
-Guiding Gifted Children: Workshops for Parents will be held in Brisbane on 22-23 Feb.
-Book online at: http://www.trybooking.com/DZDV
+Guiding Gifted Children: Workshops for Parents are held regularly in Brisbane.

 P: 3378 0888